- See a full list of publications

 - Explore connections, collaborators, related work and more

-I joined the York Management School in 2019.
+I joined the School for Business and Society in 2019.

 My research expertise is in social marketing and particularly in the area of food and healthy eating.
 My research interests lie at the nexus of marketing, food, public health and policy and I work on many interdisciplinary projects.
 I hold a PhD in food policy and social marketing from City University London, UK, an MSc in Healthcare Management from the National and Kapodistrian University of Athens and a BSc in Marketing and Communication from the Athens University of Economics and Business.
 For my PhD studies I received a full scholarship from the Alexander S Onassis Public Benefit Foundation.